max-mapper/simplify-geojson/readme.md

 - Feature with a MultiPolygon
 - FeatureCollection with any of the above

-All segments in any of the supported types will be simplified (including holes in polygons, for instance)
+All segments in any of the supported types will be simplified (including holes in polygons, for instance).

 ## examples

-convert a CSV with lat/lon columns into geojson, then simplify that geojson, then open it in [geojson.io](http://geojson.io/)

-CSV is from my GPS logger and was my bike commute this morning
+Convert a CSV with lat/lon columns into geojson, then simplify that geojson, then open it in [geojson.io](http://geojson.io/) (CSV is from my GPS logger and was my bike commute this morning):

 ```sh
 npm install simplify-geojson geojsonio-cli csv2geojson -g